Virginia Rental Agreement

 Common Residential Rental Agreements in Virginia

-• Virginia Realtors Residential Lease – This template is for use by members of the Virginia Realtors only.
+• Virginia REALTORS® Residential Lease – This template is for use by members of the Virginia REALTORS®.
 It is in common use for residential rental properties throughout Virginia.
 It covers a number of landlord-tenant topics in detail, including noise, smoke and carbon monoxide protection, and even structural considerations like defective drywall.

 Virginia Required Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Virginia leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+This helps ensure smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

 • Move-In Checklist (required for all leases) – Virginia leases must include a move-in checklist to inventory the condition of the property, completed within 5 days of move-in.
 Deductions from a security deposit may be illegal without a properly executed checklist.